aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/linear-extrusion/twist-offset-in-linear-extrusion/_index.md

 ---
-title: Linear Extrusion -  Twist Offset in Linear Extrusion
+title: Twist Offset in Linear Extrusion
-linktitle: Linear Extrusion -  Twist Offset in Linear Extrusion
+linktitle: Twist Offset in Linear Extrusion
 second_title: Aspose.3D .NET API
 description: Explore the magic of Aspose.3D for .NET with our step-by-step guide on Twist Offset in Linear Extrusion.
 Elevate your 3D projects effortlessly.
 type: docs